Find the Construction subheading on the Permaculture page.

 www.greenhomebuilding.com – “building today for tomorrow”

-Readers of this chapter would find the Green Home Resource Guide interesting.
+Readers of this page would find the Green Home Resource Guide interesting.
 See www.reviewlab.com/green-home-guide.